-If you want more functionality during recovery, write a full standalone version of Acronis True Image Home to the rescue media.
+If you want more functionality during recovery, write a full standalone version of Acronis True Image Home 2010 Netbook Edition to the rescue media.
 As a result, you will be able to configure the recovery task using Recovery Wizard.

-By clicking the Advanced tab you can select Acronis True Image Home (Full version) and Acronis System Report.
-In addition, Acronis True Image Home (Safe version) will be available for those who purchased the boxed version of Acronis True Image Home and installed the appropriate add-on.
+By clicking the Advanced tab you can select Acronis True Image Home 2010 Netbook Edition (Full version) and Acronis System Report.
 If you have other Acronis products installed on your computer, such as Acronis Disk Director Suite, the bootable versions of these programs' components will be offered on this tab as well.